liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. first class; business class; economy class
 1. simple past tense; past perfect tense
 1. head of the family; head of state
-1. reject the offer; refuse the offer; decline the offer
 1. What are the different types of polymorphism in C++?
 1. What is the difference between static binding and dynamic binding in C++?
 1. Explain the concept of operator overloading in C++